Orange-OpenSource/towards5gs-helm/charts/ueransim/README.md

 Please see [NETWORKS5G's README](../networks5g) for more details.

 ## Usage information
-Once this helm chart is installed, a PDU session will be crated automatically.
+Once this helm chart installed, a PDU session will be crated automatically.
 Furthermore, a TUN interface will be created on the UE POD.
 This interface can be used to test the connectivity:
 ```console
 kubectl -n <namespace> exec -it <ue-pod-name> -- bash
 ```